retirement, annuities, long term care, pensions on divorce

 For a final salary scheme the pension paid to the surviving spouse is expressed as a percentage of the pension the scheme member would have received at retirement age assuming the members current pensionable earnings.

-For an individual with a personal pension and a pension fund to purchase a pension annuity, a survivors pension can be selected at any percentage but is usually 50%, 66.67% and 100%.
 On the death of the annuitant, a pension income will be paid to the spouse for the rest of their life.
-The higher the percentage chosen, the lower is the pension income paid initially and this also applies to a With Profits annuity.
+The higher the percentage chosen, the lower is the pension income paid initially and this also applies to a with profits annuity.
 A purchase life annuity can also have a similar benefit for the spouse but referred to as a dependents income.

-The Inland Revenues maximum permissible pension income for an occupational pension scheme paid to the spouse is 2/3rds of the maximum pension that could have been paid to the member had he or she survived to normal retirement age, based on final remuneration at the date of death.
+HM Revenue & Customs maximum permissible pension income for an occupational pension scheme paid to the spouse is 2/3rds of the maximum pension that could have been paid to the member had he or she survived to normal retirement age, based on final remuneration at the date of death.
 In addition to spouses pensions, pensions can also be paid to dependent children while they are minors.

 The surviving spouses pension is subject to equalisation rules in the Pensions Act 1995.
 However, the scheme trustees paying a percentage of expected pension income to a widow can limit payment to a proportion earned since 17 May 1990, which is the date of the Barber Judgment and the European Court of Justice (ECJ) conclusion on equalisation rules.

-What are these?
+Bookmark with: Add Bookmark What are these?